Icinga/icinga2/doc/16-troubleshooting.md

 ### <a id="troubleshooting-cluster-message-errors"></a> Cluster Troubleshooting Message Errors

 At some point, when the network connection is broken or gone, the Icinga 2 instances will be disconnected.
-If the connection can't be re-established between zones and endpoints, they remain in a Split-Brain-mode and history may differ.
+If the connection can't be re-established between endpoints in the same HA zone, they remain in a Split-Brain-mode and history may differ.

 Although the Icinga 2 cluster protocol stores historical events in a [replay log](16-troubleshooting.md#troubleshooting-cluster-replay-log)